Solving the Advent of Code 2021 calendar using C in under half-a-second

 Solution: Python, C runtime: 116330 μs

-This was without question one of the hardest Advent of Code problems I have encountered!
-Fortunately I had experimented with 3D matrices and matrix transformations whilst working on my Rubik Cube solving project mid-last year, so had a feeling to experiment with this when initially reading the problem.
-For my Python solution iteratively mapping successive scanners based on orientation although naive and slow did eventually come to a result.
+This was, without question, one of the hardest Advent of Code problems I have encountered!
+Fortunately, I had experimented with 3D matrices and matrix transformations whilst working on my Rubik’s Cube solving project mid-last year.
+So, I had a feeling to experiment with this when initially reading the problem.
+For my Python solution, iteratively mapping successive scanners based on orientation - although naive and slow - eventually produced a result.
 I enjoyed storing the orientations as small lambda functions to make it trivial to apply rotations per scanner beacon.
-Implementing this problem in C was a whole other ball game.
-I knew my naive approach was not going to cut it, even in a system-level language such as C. So instead I resorted to reviewing how some cleaver people on the Advent of Code subreddit were able to achieve it.
-Thanks to some key insight I was able to use this to construct my own implementation which heavily relies on linked-lists.
+Implementing this problem in C was a whole other ballgame.
+I knew my naive approach was not going to cut it, even in a system-level language such as C. So instead, I resorted to reviewing how some clever people on the Advent of Code subreddit were able to achieve it.
+Thanks to some key insights, I was able to use this to construct my own implementation, which heavily relies on linked lists.

 Day 20: Trench Map